nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 .. _CONFIG_SENSOR_MODULE:

 CONFIG_SENSOR_MODULE - Configuration for periodic sensor reading This configuration option enables periodic reading of sensors and updating the resource values when the change is sufficiently large.
-   The server is notified if a change in one or more resources is observed.
+   If you enable the option, the sample notifies the server if a change in one or more resources is observed.

 .. _CONFIG_SENSOR_MODULE_TEMP: